The Junior Cycle is a three year programme, leading to the Junior Certificate examination at the end of third year.

 * These subjects are not currently examined.

-From Second Year onwards classes are timetabled in English, Irish and Mathematics to facilitate students studying at different levels.
+From Second Year onwards, classes are timetabled in English, Irish and mathematics to facilitate students studying at different levels.
 We recommend that students attempt the highest realistic levels in all subjects.

+After completing Transition Year, students proceed to 5th Year to embark on the senior cycle.
 Classes are set in groupings of higher, ordinary or mixed ability levels.
 We strongly advise students to give much thought to their interests, aptitude and ability, to take advice from their teachers and to concentrate on the level required for their future career.

-In addition to the established Leaving Certificate Programme, St. Paul’s offers the Leaving Certificate Vocational Programme.
+In addition to the established Leaving Certificate programme, St Paul’s offers the Leaving Certificate Vocational Programme.
 Young people taking the LCVP have a unique opportunity to develop their interpersonal, vocational and technological skills.

-LCVP students are awarded points for their Leaving Certificate according to the Link modules studied and this gives them an opportunity to enhance their Leaving Certificate results.
+LCVP students are awarded points for their Leaving Certificate according to the Link modules studied, and this gives them an opportunity to enhance their Leaving Certificate results.
 For further information see www.education.ie

-During the Senior Cycle each student’s progress is closely monitored and there are regular assessments, including where appropriate, oral, aural and practical elements.
+During the Senior Cycle, each student’s progress is closely monitored and there are regular assessments, including where appropriate, oral, aural and practical elements.
 Reports are issued to parents following Christmas and summer examinations.
-Mock Examinations are held in February of 6th Year and reports follow.
+Mock examinations are held in February of 6th Year and reports follow.